procraststudio/HouseBuilder/README.md

 This is a short prototype of decision game (with weird humour).

-Collect 30 materials and 30 coins to build your little black house.
+Collect 30 materials and 30 coins in 10 days to build your little black house.
 > Live demo [_here_](https://procraststudio.itch.io/little-black-house)

 ## Table of Contents